 If you have a diagnosed disability, we encourage you to identify yourself during the admissions process.
 Even if your circumstances don't impact your admissibility to the University (you meet our admission requirements), we want to make sure you know about the support services we have in place.
 In no way will identifying yourself be a disadvantage to you.
+Nothing will appear on your academic transcript that would identify you as a student with a disability.
 We want to know who you are only so we can ensure you get the support you need during the admission process and afterwards.

 York University's Counselling & Disability Services (CDS) provides a professional and supportive environment in which all York students have equitable access to a range of services that assist in facilitating their academic success.
 You can learn more about CDS at York University by listening to this CBC interview with CDS Executive Director Marc Wilchesky.